-When you hire an employee, you must have the employee complete and provide a signed withholding exemption certificate, federal Form W-4 and DE 4.
-The W-4 is used to withhold federal income tax and the DE 4 is used for the appropriate California Personal Income Tax (PIT) withholding.
-If an employee fails to give you a properly completed federal Form W-4 or state DE 4, you must withhold state income taxes from the employee's wages as if the employee were single and claiming no withholding allowances.
+When you hire an employee, you must have the employee complete and provide a signed withholding exemption certificate, federal Form W-4 and a DE 4.
+The Form W-4 is used to withhold federal income tax and the DE 4 is used for the appropriate California Personal Income Tax (PIT) withholding.
+If an employee fails to give you a properly completed Form DE 4, you must withhold state income taxes from the employee's wages as if the employee were single and claiming no withholding allowances.